 13. Death Of A Clown (1967)

 Another Dave Davies masterpiece and an enormously successful (solo) single.
 Capturing the essence of the Kinks in the mid to late ’60s and the mad Carnaby Street days on a Saturday afternoon in swinging London.
-Appears on one of their best albums, which was Something Else.
+Incongruously, it appears on one of the band‘s best albums, which was Something Else.

 Released as a non-album single, amazing considering it’s a song good enough to be the thematic centrepiece of an album.
 It eventually appeared as bonus track on Face To Face and has more than stood the test of time.